 To use them to discredit punitive damages, which are only for intentional or egregious wrongdoing, not fraudulent or ridiculous lawsuits.

-There is a lawyer, she was a law clerk in our law firm, and now she’s a lawyer, not at our law firm.
-But, she knows more than most people about what we’re talking about.
-And, she was driving on the highway, on 595 West, and an alligator, believe it or not, ran out.
+There is a lawyer who was formerly a law clerk in our law firm.
+She knows more than most people about what we’re talking about.
+And, she was driving on highway 595 West, and an alligator, believe it or not, ran out.
 She hit the alligator, and the car flipped.
-And, she was telling me that story.
-It flipped like six times.
+She told me it flipped about six times going at highway speeds.
 It’s a very serious crash.
-Highway speeds.

 And, at the end of that story, she said, “That car saved my life.”

-I was thinking, because I served in those rollover wars, I saw why the design...
-And, just real quick about that.
+I was thinking, because I served in those rollover wars.

 The civil justice system saved her life, or at least stopped her from being paralyzed.
-And, until people understand that, not just lawyers, but people everywhere understand that, this is never going to change.
+And, until people understand that, this is never going to change.
 It’s not going to be changed in the court room.

 That’s a really good question.
 I think, my opinion is, it’s going to take a Constitutional Amendment, another Constitutional Amendment to the United States Constitution, to limit money, the corporate money that can go into political races because I think, as long as they have unfettered access to our politicians and, therefore, the judges, that you’re going to have a hard time changing the law and bringing it back to a fair balance between everyday people and these multi-national corporations.